matmut7/bittorrent-client/README.md

-# Bittorrent client
+# BiTtorrent client

-Educational implementation of a simple Bittorrent client, following this great
+Educational implementation of a simple BiTtorrent client, following this great
 guide: [https://blog.jse.li/posts/torrent/](https://blog.jse.li/posts/torrent/).
 It is capable of downloading a single file torrent.